LDannijs/PatchPeek/README.md

 Basically, add rss feeds and it will check for any potential breaking changes.
 Mostly useful for checking for docker container updates before breaking something.

+## Future additions:

+- Use Github API to filter out pre-releases?

 ## Screenshot

 ![](screenshot.png)